Cave Dwelling in Cappadocia

 Flintstones, meet the Flintstones.
 Cappadocia is in central Turkey and apart from having the most diverse landscapes of anywhere I have seen in my travels, we lived in a cave for three days.
 Yes, the ancient civilizations carved their cities out of volcanic stones and had miles of underground cities that could house societies up to 100,000 people during times of invasions.

+As many of you know, this region was the main stomping grounds of the Crusades and people often had to live for months, even years at a time underground to avoid attacks.
 Just out of an Indiana Jones movie, these caves and passageways have rocks which roll into place to block invaders and long, creepy tunnel, which no longer house skeletons, but modern day excretions from the locals.
 People still live in some of the caves, and others are preserved for tourist attractions.

 Early Christian churches have well preserved frescoes inside since the temperature is constant year round.
 The columns and archways are carved into the rock rather than built up as modern technology mandates today.
 The rock is so porous, it absorbed smoke and almost every room contains a fire pit in the center.